hakirot/sara/README.md

 # Terminal Decorator & Custom Launcher

-This extracurricular exam exists as an exercise expressing exhaustive terminal exceptionalism
+This extracurricular exam exists to exercise exaustive expression of terminal exceptionalism